-To sanitize produce using bleach, mix 2 teaspoons with 1 gallon of water.
-Rinse and dry.
+Step 1.
+Mix 2 teaspoons with 1 gallon of water.

 Enzymes in citrus essential oils (orange, lemon, grapefruit, etc.) contain monoterpenes, which have the ability to dissolve petroleum-based substances.
 Since many pesticides are petroleum-based, citrus essential oils can remove them!

-Note: I know there are a lot of essential oil companies out there and I’ve certainly tried my fair share of brands.
-But after testing and researching and more testing, only one is worth spending money on (in my opinion).
-For a couple years now I’ve been committed to Young Living oils, and you can read more about their oils and my decision HERE.
+P.S.
+I know there are a lot of essential oil companies out there and I’ve certainly tried my fair share of brands.
+After testing and researching and more testing, I’ve landed on Plant Therapy as being the best quality while still affordable.
+You can find Plant Therapy on Amazon.

-To wash produce using castile soap and essential oils, combine 1 teaspoon castile soap + 7 drops citrus essential oil + 1 gallon of water.
+Step 1.
+Combine 1 teaspoon castile soap + 7 drops citrus essential oil + 1 gallon of water.

 You can also use castile soap without essential oils as an effective produce wash as well.
 Use the same ratio as above, just omit the essential oils!